-For AWS users who want to get governance on their data lake, AWS Lake Formation is a service that makes it easy to set up a secure data lake very quickly (in a matter of days), providing a governance layer for Amazon S3.
+For AWS users who want to get governance on their data lake, AWS Lake Formation makes it easy to set up a secure data lake very quickly (in a matter of days).

-Lake Formation creates Glue workflows that integrates source tables, extract the data, and load it to Amazon S3 data lake
+In order to provide better query performance when using services such as Athena or Presto, Lake Formation creates Glue workflows that integrates source tables, extract the data, and load it to Amazon S3 data lake.

 - Build data lakes quickly – this means days not months.
 You can move, store, update and catalog your data faster, plus automatically organize and optimize your data.